The rookie compound never stayed still for long, even after a breach disaster.

 Sora finally looked up.

-For a second, there was something almost unguarded in the expression.
+For a second, there was something almost unguarded in her expression.
 Not much.
 Just enough for Michael to catch it before she flattened it back into mild analytical composure.

 "I stay near useful things," she said.